datryx-Q/practical-syslog/chapters/04-forwarding.md

 Forwarding alone is not enough.

-To handle failure, you need buffering and queues—mechanisms that absorb disruption instead of dropping data.
+To handle failure, you need buffering and queues mechanisms that absorb disruption instead of dropping data.

 ---